top of page

 ECOSHIFT IMPACT: the triple win

 The ECOSHIFT model demonstrates that EUDR compliance need not burden smallholder farmers.
-By partnering with companies that purchase ECOSHIFT-backed cacao, farmers can access premium market opportunities and command higher prices.
+By partnering with companies that purchase ECOSHIFT-backed products, farmers can access premium market opportunities and command higher prices.

-Here’s how it works: companies that purchase ECOSHIFT-backed cacao from smallholder farmers pay a modest premium to ensure EUDR compliance and traceability.
+Here’s how it works: companies that purchase ECOSHIFT-backed products from smallholder farmers pay a modest premium to ensure EUDR compliance, traceability, and transparency.
 This premium covers the costs associated with compliance and serves as a testament to the value placed on ethical sourcing and sustainable production practices.

 Moreover, EUDR compliance opens doors to premium market opportunities, where discerning consumers are willing to pay a premium for products that adhere to standards.
 By aligning with EUDR requirements, smallholder cacao farmers can benefit from higher prices for their produce, thereby improving their income and livelihoods.
 The symbiotic relationship between compliance and economic empowerment underscores the transformative potential of EUDR for smallholder farmers.